 None of these questions have one simple answer but asking these questions is an important start.
 If we do not ask, how can we expect to understand and explore why?
 The things we consider to be normal today was not normal until it became normal.
 So if we accept the things today ‘as is’ and never question how it came to be, then expecting change, improvement and innovation become unrealistic.

-Layers of questioning and reasoning can lead us to finding interesting insights and key findings.
+Layers of questioning and reasoning can lead us to find interesting insights and key findings.
 How might you take the courage this week to ask those questions?